golo-lang/golo-lang.github.io/_posts/2013-04-17-golo-0-preview2.md

 As you can expect, this release contains many bug fixes since we first made Golo available as an opensource project.

-The notable lannguage changes are the following:
+The notable language changes are the following:

 * the `augment` keyword replaces `pimp`,
 * we introduced `continue` and `break` statements,